EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Free increase: any two (2)
 Mobility: 6
 Vitality: 1d6
-Passive: When calculating number of gained skill proficiencies (trained and expert) calculate it as them having one (1) higher intelligence
+Passive: When calculating number of gained skill proficiencies (trained and expert) calculate it as them having one (1) higher intelligence.

 ## Eldyr

 Birthright of the old world.
 Few remain and even fewer reach out to other birthrights.
 They live secluded lives dedicated to study of arcane and nature.
-Their long lived nature leaves them uncapable of (quick) change.
+Their long lived nature leaves them incapable of (quick) change.

 ### Eldyr - Ancient

-Static increase: Intelegence
+Static increase: Intelligence
 Free increase: any one (1) of: Agility, Willpower
 Mobility: 6
 Vitality: 1d6-1
-Passive: they gain 1 additional spell slot for each level of available spells up to and including 6th level slots
+Passive: They gain 1 additional spell slot for each level of available spells up to and including 6th level slots.

 ### Eldyr - Half

 Static increase: Agility
-Free increase: any two (2) of: Strength, Intelegence, Wisdom, Constitution, Willpower
+Free increase: any two (2) of: Strength, Intelligence, Wisdom, Constitution, Willpower
 Mobility: 6
 Vitality: 1d6-1
-Passive: none
+Passive: None.

 ### Eldyr - Dew